ellemouton/website/content/posts/ark-part-1.md

 ![](/ark/forfeit-operator-claims.png#center)

-In the second scenario where the user has forfeit the VTXO A but the new batch never makes it on-chain, the user continues to have full access to the VTXO since the forfeit transaction is meaningless without batch 100 being on-chain.
+In the second scenario where the user has forfeited the VTXO A but the new batch never makes it on-chain, the user continues to have full access to the VTXO since the forfeit transaction is meaningless without batch 100 being on-chain.